-With a Local Expert, see the city’s beachside Eastern Suburbs and take a stroll along the scenic coastal path.
-In the afternoon, join your Travelling Concierge for a VIP tour of the famous Sydney Opera House, before enjoying a Celebration Dinner at Peter Gilmore’s iconic Bennelong Restaurant, set in the sails of the Sydney Opera House.
+With your Travelling Conceirge, see the city’s beachside Eastern Suburbs and take a stroll along the scenic coastal path.
+In the afternoon, enjoy a VIP tour of the famous Sydney Opera House, before enjoying a Celebration Dinner at Peter Gilmore’s iconic Bennelong Restaurant, set in the sails of the Sydney Opera House.

-Situated in the heart of Australia’s Red Centre, this five-star hotel is a beautiful oasis amid the raw beauty of the Outback.
+Situated in the heart of Australia’s Red Centre, the five-star Sails in the Desert, Ayres Rock Resort is a beautiful oasis amid the raw beauty of the Outback.
 It comes with a wellness spa, swimming-pool, gourmet restaurants and an impressive collection of indigenous artworks.

 Kings Canyon (Traditional) - Australia